grosser/forking_test_runner/Readme.md

 forking-test-runner test --group 1 --groups 20 --record-runtime amend
 ```

-Then download the runtime + commit it to your repo + run with runtime
+Then download the runtime info + commit it to your repo + run with runtime

 ```
 forking-test-runner test --group 1 --groups 20 --runtime-log test/files/runtime.log
 ```

-### Only provide output from failed tests
+### Only show output of failed tests

 ```
 forking-test-runner test --quiet